Ouham

-Ouham is one of the 16 prefectures of the Central African Republic.
+Ouham is one of the 20 prefectures of the Central African Republic.
 Its capital is Bossangoa.
+The prefecture covers an area of 20,240 km² and, according to official estimates, its population was 329,645 inhabitants in 2024.
+At the time of the country's last official census, in 2003, the population was 369,220 inhabitants in an area of 50,250 km².
+These are data from before December 2020, when part of the territory was dismembered to create the Ouham-Fafa prefecture.

 Geography

 The prefecture is in the north-west of the Central African Republic.
 In the north it has a border with Chad.
 In the south is the prefecture Ombella-Mpoko, in the west the prefecture Ouham-Pendé and in the east the prefectures Nana-Grébizi and Kémo.